kof-f/Life-in-Tech/lessons/nontechnical/week02_elevator_pitch/README.md

 #### Why?
 An elevator pitch is a quick, effective way for you to introduce yourself to someone outside of your network.
 It is extremely useful to know your elevator pitch for conferences, resumés, and interviews.

+An elevator pitch is a great answer to the, "Tell me about yourself," question.

 ### Formulating an elevator pitch
 Before creating your elevator pitch you need to determine what your desired outcome is.
 What would you like to happen after delivering your pitch?
 Do you want to secure funding for your idea?
 Do you want to secure a meeting?
 Do you want a job?
 You need to know what you want in order to deliver an effective elevator pitch.